hedronvision/bazel-compile-commands-extractor/README.md

     name = "refresh_compile_commands",

     # Specify the targets of interest.
-    # For example, specify a dict of targets and their arguments:
+    # For example, specify a dict of targets and any flags required to build.
+    # (No need to add flags already in .bazelrc.
+They're automatically picked up.)
     targets = {
       "//:my_output_1": "--important_flag1 --important_flag2=true",
       "//:my_output_2": "",
     },
+    # If you don't need flags, a list of targets is also okay, as is a single target string.
     # For more details, feel free to look into refresh_compile_commands.bzl if you want.
 )
 ```